OpenCilk/infrastructure/INSTALLING.md

 processors (released starting in 2011), and Steamroller and newer AMD processors (released starting in 2014).

-Any 64 bit ARM should work.
+OpenCilk should work on any 64-bit ARM via its experimental ARM support.
 In particular, OpenCilk has been tested on Apple's M1.
 It may be helpful to try different values of the CILK_NWORKERS environment variable on chips like the M1 that mix low- and high-power cores.

 On MacOSX, you will need an XCode or CommandLineTools installation to provide standard system libraries and header files for clang.
 To run